appson/identity-public/ChangeLog/README.md

 #### API
  - APIs can be restricted based on caller's IP address
- - APIs accept "language" URL Query String Parameter
+ - APIs accept "language" URL query string parameter
  - API for reading verification code to user

 #### WebSDK
  - Ability to serve content in English in addition to Persian
+ - Ability to call user to read verification code

 ## [0.5] -2017-April-19